Haywards is the leading pickled vegetable brand in Britain.

 George J Hayward died in 1953 with an estate valued at £16,384.

 Edward Manwaring Ltd acquired the Haywards pickles trademark in 1956.
 Production was relocated to their factory on the Bird in Bush Road, London.
-The Montford Place factory became the production site for Beefeater London Dry Gin from 1958.
+The Montford Place factory was sold to James Burrough Ltd and became the production centre for Beefeater London Dry Gin from 1958.

 Hayward’s Food Products was acquired by the Melbray Group for £473,000 in 1963.
 The Manwaring family remained the largest shareholders.